ArtyomMinsk/weather_report/README.md

 - Be able to pull and merge information from multiple API endpoints
 - Be able to write tests that mock API responses

+## Installation

+In order to obtain the correct versions of everything needed to run this program, you will have to `pip install -r requirements.txt`.

 ## Library

 `Requests` HTTP Library must be imported to run this program